CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

 ![screenshot showing the button to compare and create a pull request on GitHub](https://user-images.githubusercontent.com/28508947/173202077-46cf9544-f920-4faa-b18d-f7798a176d13.png)

 Add a title to the pull request on the new page.
 Optionally, add a message about the changes made.
+Including a a link to the preview page would also be very helpful.
+For example, https://deploy-preview-644--codingtrain.netlify.app/challenges/7-solar-system-2d

+![screenshot showing message including a link to preview page]

 Click the "Create a pull request" button to finish creating the pull request.

 ![screenshot showing the form to open a pull request on GitHub](https://user-images.githubusercontent.com/28508947/173202107-5f9db270-413c-4844-9741-c3fe26bcdee1.png)